 Campaign 2020 Usage Guidelines

 Illuminating 2020 focuses on collecting Presidential candidate’s political advertisements and categorizing them with our previously developed codebook.
 We use Apache Airflow to fuel our data pipelines that collect streaming ads data from the Facebook Ad Library APIs.
 The database gets updated every 4 hours with new metrics and new posts and gets tagged by our machine learning models.
 This data contains ads from Facebook and Instagram for all the presidential candidates with valid Facebook and Instagram accounts.
-We pull data only from the official candidate pages, and not from other entities advertising on the candidates behalf.
+We pull ads and their metadata from the main candidate pages as well as the ads the Trump and Biden campaigns purchased on other affiliated pages.
+We do not pull ads for other entities advertising on the candidates’ behalf, such as political action committees.
 We only pull data for candidates who ran long enough to be included in debates.
 The Facebook Ad Library API provides spending and impressions data for each ad in ranges, including a minimum and maximum amount.
 To estimate the amount of spending and impressions for an ad, we take the midpoint of each range.
 The data we provide are thus estimates and should be treated as such.

 The Illuminating team developed a codebook to classify political speech found in political candidates’ social media posts, which was then applied to political advertisements.
 Using this codebook, coders could apply up to five labels to a given ad.
 Prior to creating any gold-standard datasets, human coders trained in pairs on pre-existing sets of gold-standard social media messages until achieving consistent intercoder agreement.
 The gold-standard labels were used to train the Machine Learning algorithms.
 From there, the ML models labeled the complete set of candidate ads, which are used in the interactive dashboards.

 Below are the five categories that are used to classify candidates’ political advertisements.
 Messages can include as many of the following labels that are applicable.